pollination/annual-energy-use/README.md

 # annual-energy-use
-Annual energy recipe for Pollination

-Use this recipe to calculate annual energy for a HBJSON model.
+Calculate annual energy use intensity (EUI) for a Honeybee model.

-This recipe uses an enhanced 2-phase method for energy simulation with accurate direct sunlight calculation.